zvada/technology/docs/release/condor-itb-testing.md

 ### Submitting jobs from a GlideinWMS VO Frontend

+For this workflow, use your personal space on `glidein3.chtc.wisc.edu`.
+Copy or checkout the `osgitb/htcondor-tests` directory to get the test directories.
 Again, if previous steps fail, do not bother with this step.

-Currently, we do not own a GlideinWMS VO Frontend that feeds into the ITB system.
-So for this test, email Suchandra Thapa and ask him to submit a round of Madison ITB tests, wait for jobs to complete, and provide summary statistics.
+1. Change into the `3-frontend-jobs` subdirectory

+1. If there are old result files in the directory, remove them:

+        :::console
+        make distclean

+1. Submit the test workflow

+        :::console
+        condor_submit_dag test.dag

+1. Monitor the jobs until they are complete or stuck

+    This workflow could take much longer than the first two, possibly hours.
+Fire and forget, although some jobs should be running within 30-40 minutes.
+If nothing is running by then, it is time to start troubleshooting.

+1. Check the final output file:

+        :::console
+        cat count-by-hostnames.txt

+    There may be less of a distribution among all of the ITB execute nodes, due to the maximum number of glideins to the site and how HTCondor allocates jobs to slots.

+1. (Optional) Clean up, using the `make clean` or `make distclean` commands.